gregoryv/ud/README.md

     echo "<em>new thing</em>" | ud -w -i "someid" -html index.html

+which is same as

+    echo '<em id="someid">new thing</em>' | ud -w -html index.html

+Note! when `-i` flag is not given `-c` has no effect, it will always replace the identified element.

 Replace content of element by id use the `-c` flag

     echo "<em>new thing</em>" | ud -w -c -i "someid" -html index.html